-Abrupt chemical changes along the enamel profiles have never been observed in our specimen.
-This implies that major changes of diet have not occurred and that individual animals did not moved to substantially different habitats during the time of enamel
+Abrupt chemical changes along the enamel profiles have never been observed in our specimens.
+This implies that major changes of diet have not occurred and that individual animals did not move to substantially different habitats during the time of enamel formation.
+This had been anticipated considering the autochthonous behavior of hippopotamuses.
+The small variation of average concentration of CaO, P_2O_5 and the tightly defined distribution pattern ($R^2 > 0.8$) with similar Cl and Na2O variations across all profiles (Figs. 4,